EllBock/pepper_object_detection/README.md

-# Object Recognition with Pepper
+# Object Detection with Pepper